apache/apisix-ingress-controller/docs/en/latest/upgrade-guide.md

 ##### Limited Support for Ingress Annotations

-Ingress annotations used in version 1.x.x are not fully supported in 2.0.0.
+The following Ingress annotations are not supported in the current version (2.0.0-rc*) but will be supported in the 2.0.0 final release.
 If your existing setup relies on any of the following annotations, validate compatibility or consider delaying the upgrade.

 | Ingress Annotations                                    |
 | ------------------------------------------------------ |